fraktalio/fstore-sql/README.md

 #### 6a.
 Stream the events to concurrent consumers/views

-`stream_events` function is used to stream events to the view, one by one.
+`stream_events` function is used to stream events to the view.
 On every event being read a lock table is updated to acquire a lock on that partition.
 You can: